About bronchitis

 If your child has bacterial bronchitis, the doctor might prescribe antibiotics.

-Honey might reduce the severity and duration of a bronchitis cough, but you shouldn’t give honey to children under 12 months because of the risk of botulism.
+Honey might reduce the severity and duration of a bronchitis cough, but you shouldn’t give honey to children under 12 months because of the risk of infant botulism.

 Children with bronchitis can go to child care or school if they’re generally well, other than having bronchitis.